k1LoW/octocov/README.md

 `octocov` is a tool for collecting code coverage.

-## Supported Coverage Report Format
+## Supported coverage report formats

 ### Go coverage